 Now, let's discuss these vegan peppermint patties, shall we?

-There are many different variations of this recipe, most contain condensed milk, some contain corn syrup, and others even call for coconut!
+There are many different variations of this recipe, most contain condensed milk and others call for shredded coconut.

 This no-bake, 5-ingredient recipe is uncomplicated and it's: